Credit scores explained

 - Pay your bills on time.

 - Lack of information on your credit report can also lower your rating.
-Ideally, lenders want to see how you’ve handled credit in the past, so if you haven’t taken out loans or other credit in your name, you may have little or no credit history, and this can result in a lower credit rating.
+Ideally, lenders want to see how you’ve handled credit in the past, so if you haven’t taken out loans or other credit in your name, you may have little or no credit history, and this can result in a lower credit score.